Empowering Contact Centre Leadership at Every Level - CCMA

 At the very start of the leadership ladder, learning to manage time as your fledgling leaders move between critical tasks is one of the biggest challenges.
 For example, many new team leaders are still expected to handle customer interactions as well as coach and develop their teams.
 They require direction on how to balance these priorities.

 However, the challenge extends beyond time management.
 Leaders must understand how to maintain and improve service levels while building their team’s capabilities.
 They should know how to create an environment that supports both customer satisfaction and employee well-being.
-This balancing act becomes even more critical when considering that, according to one Australian study, only 28% of contact centres currently provide any formal training to staff before promoting them to leadership positions.
+This balancing act becomes even more critical when considering that.

 Leadership Across the Organisation